1936–37 FA Cup: Fourth round proper

 The matches were scheduled for Saturday, 30 January 1937.
 Four games were drawn and went to replays in the following midweek.

-Fifth Round Proper
+Fifth round proper

 The matches were scheduled for Saturday, 20 February 1937.
 There were two replays, played in the next midweek.

-Sixth Round Proper
+Sixth round proper

 The four quarter final ties were scheduled to be played on Saturday, 6 March 1937.
 The Wolverhampton Wanderers–Sunderland match went to two replays before it was settled, in Sunderland's favour.
 This was the only second replay to take place in the FA Cup proper.